-Dr. L. Chuluunbaatar holds a PhD in the history of linguistics from the Institute of Mongolia, Buddhism and Tibetan Studies and the Siberian branch of the Russian Academy of Sciences in Russia.
+Dr. L. Chuunbaatar holds a PhD in the history of linguistics from the Institute of Mongolia, Buddhism and Tibetan Studies and the Siberian Branch of the Russian Academy of Sciences in Russia.
 He has an MA in Mongolian language and literature from the National University of Mongolia.
 He has worked for many years as a lecturer at the National University of Mongolia and extensively taught Mongolian, English, Tibetan, and translation theory.
 With an interdisciplinary background in Mongolian, Buddhism, Oriental studies, and educational and comparative studies, he has lectured at universities in England, Russia, Hungary, China, Japan, Thailand, and Korea.
 He was a visiting professor at London University for two years and at Tokyo University of Foreign Studies in Japan for three years.
 He has compiled 14 publications and authored over 30 articles in disciplines that include Mongolian language and Buddhist studies.
 His work has been published in Mongolian, Russian, English, and Japanese.
 He chairs the Foreign Language Department, School of Mongolian Language and Culture, at the National University of Mongolia.
 He has presented his research at numerous national and international professional conferences.

 Duration: 15 weeks

 PO Box 676, 1 Kipling Road

 Brattleboro, VT 05302 USA